 “Hmm.
 I’m not so sure.”

 “Jase,” Thea replied, “what’s your problem?
 I’ll be fine.
 I told Mom that I’d be walking from Lomita Middle School to Hillcrest High School after school today to meet you guys and see Coach Larsen, and she was fine with it.
 You don’t worry about me when I leave you to walk the three long blocks down Mt.
-Pleasant to LMS.
+Pleasant Avenue to LMS.
 I’ll be with two guys, all three of us have cells, and we’ll be good to go.”

 “Come on Jase, Thea will be fine.
 She’s not a baby.”
 Jen told him.